msk2k01/Powershell-Tools/README.md

 The passing of each check can be verified by running the script with the -Verbose flag.

-## ineed
-This is a helper script used by my other scripts to detect the presence of a given program.
-Other scripts call this to check for program dependencies.

 ## saveme
 This script quickly opens WinMerge for directory comparisons with custom parameters.
 Notable features include: